 WELCOME TO INDIAN CRYOGENICS COUNCIL

-During the 1980s use of cryogenics grew rather rapidly in application areas.
-NMR and MRI were the biggest promoter of the use of liquid helium.
-Production and use of liquid nitrogen (LN2) and liquid oxygen (LO2) saw phenomenal growth primarily because of large expansion in fertilizer and hospital industry respectively.
-Research institutions chalked out big projects, such as Accelerators at IUAC, New Delhi and TIFR Bombay, Fusion Reactor (SST-1) at IPR, Gandhinagar and Superconducting Cyclotron at VECC, Kolkata.
+During 1990s a number of ambitious projects were launched in India at a few selected research centres.
+These were: Particle Accelerators based upon superconducting magnets and cavities, at IUAC, New Delhi and TIFR Bombay, Fusion Reactor SST-1, using large superconducting magnets at IPR, Gandhinagar, and Superconducting Cyclotron at VECC, Kolkata.
+ICC too expanded its network.
 These projects injected new blood into the cryogenic activities in the country.
 Production of LHe and LN2 grew leaps and bound.
 Young scientists and engineers got involved in designing and fabricating complicated cryostats, large superconducting coils and magnets and superconducting cavities and so on.
 These projects are bearing fruits now.